 The phone supports 10W charging, which can charge it up from 0 to 30% in 30 minutes.
 However, HMD Global includes only a 5W (standard) charger in the box.
 To take advantage of the faster charging that 10W charging provides, you need to buy a 10W charger or use one that you already own.

 With the Nokia 3.4, you get a decent screen, decent build, decent performance, decent battery, decent cameras, decent storage, and up-to-date software that will get upgraded for two years.

 Drawing a conclusion about this handset is easy.
 It is a fantastic mid-range smartphone that impresses on all fronts – offering good performance in a drop-dead sexy body.
 It is one of those devices of which you can say that the whole is bigger and better than the sum of its parts.

-It was easy for us to fall in love with the Nokia 3.4 and we are sure that it will sell well in the market.
+As such, it was easy for us to fall in love with the Nokia 3.4, and we are sure that it will sell well in the market.
 We wish it supported at least 15W fast charging instead of 10W.
 We also wish that Nokia included a fast charger in the box.

-Is this the best phones under 70000 naira?
+Is this the best phone under $150 (USA), £100 (UK), or 70000 naira (Nigeria)?
 It comes close.
-If you are in the market for a smartphone and have a budget of ₦64,500, though, the Nokia 3.4 is solid value for money.
+If you are in the market for a smartphone and have a budget of ₦64,500, the Nokia 3.4 is solid value for money.
 You should consider making it your choice.